Auto-generated

 3.4.2.1 Language Task (Story Comprehension)

 In the story condition of the HCP Language Task, participants listened to short auditory stories adapted from Aesop’s fables, followed by a two-alternative forced-choice (2-AFC) question testing the semantic content of the stories (Binder (2011), Barch et al. (2013)).
 Two performance measures were extracted: Story Accuracy measures the proportion of correct responses, and since the vocabulary of the stories is simple, we observe a ceiling effect in which the sustained attention is measured rather than semantic access.
 However, Story Median Reaction Time captures the speed of semantic retrieval and therefore is used as the primary measurement for ventral ‘what’-stream efficiency.
 For this analysis, 20 subjects were excluded from the N = 371 subsample (18 due to head motion > 0.15 mm, 2 due to missing scores), yielding an effective N = 351.
-The Spearman correlation between behavioral scores and head motion was (), confirming that motion artifacts did not confound the results.
+The Spearman correlation between behavioural scores and head motion was (), confirming that motion artefacts did not confound the results.

 3.4.2.2 Working Memory Task (2-Back Place)